BinaryNinja04/Shipment_tracking_web_automation/README.md

 No web elements are hardcoded — all form inputs are identified generically.

 🧠 Example Prompt
-Get tracking info for HMM booking ID SINI25432400
+Get tracking info for booking ID SINI25432400

 🤖 Technologies Used
 spaCy for NLP